apuaaChen/Accel-SIM-Code-Study/index.md

 kernel-1.traceg
 ```

-It include two types of commands: `MemcpyHtoD` and `kernel launch`.
+It includes two types of commands: `MemcpyHtoD` and `kernel launch`.
 The `MemcpyHtoD` is simply defined with a string.
 The `kernel launch` leads the parser to the `kernel-x.traceg` file.
 Notably, the `MemcpyHtoD` should match the memory address used in the kernel's trace.

 Then, let's see an example of `kernel-x.traceg` file
 ```shell